The Dream of Portofino

 Whales: 500 meters from the coast between our lighthouse and Nervi (GE).
 Best moment from November to March.

-Ducks: In the season you can find them inside the little bay of the «Piazzetta».
+Ducks: You can find them inside the little bay of the «Piazzetta».

 Barracuda: Between the little bay of Cala dell’Oro and San Fruttuoso.